rdipalma/Cplusplus/README.md

   1) Hello World
   2) Calculation of the power with positive exponent of an integer
   3) Generation of the Fibonacci sequence by recursion
-  4) Generation of the Fibonacci sequence by recursion and by iteration
+  4) Factorial calculation with iteration and recursion
   5) Inheritance example